🇲🇹

 Do I need to pay taxes in Malta?

-Can I travel within the EU/Schengen area?
+Can I travel within the EU and Schengen area?

 Do I need to arrange accommodation before applying?